 This report was instructed by NHS National Services Scotland to independently establish the facts surrounding the decision to delay the move to the Hospital.
-The report can be found here (f).
+The report can be found here (e) and the supplemental report here (f).
 The key relevant findings included the following: